 SREX is the world’s most current assessment of climate change risks.
 The report is aimed at policymakers and its main thrust is that enough is known about climate change for the world’s leaders to start making decisions about how to handle the risks.

-The report does not address reducing greenhouse gas emissions which have been blamed in large part for increasing global warming.
+The report does not address reducing greenhouse gas emissions which have been blamed in large part for increasing climate change.
 Instead, it offers a range of strategies for adapting to a warmer world.
 Although mitigation of climate change is not the focus of this report, adaptation and mitigation can complement each other and together can significantly reduce the risks of climate change.

 “It’s beginning to dawn on people that something is going on; that something bigger is afoot.
 The frontline of climate change is in the backyard,” said Susanne Moser of Susanne Moser Research & Consulting.
 Nations need to act now, because increasingly extreme weather is already a trend.